jiaming-sec/threat-modeling/docs/introduction.md

 ✅ Improves architecture and code quality
 ✅ Supports compliance and regulatory goals (e.g., SOC 2, ISO 27001, HIPAA)
 ✅ Helps build a security-focused engineering culture

+## How to Get Started

+1. Define the system and its boundaries
+2. Identify assets and entry points
+3. Enumerate threats using a model like STRIDE
+4. Score threats (e.g., with DREAD)
+5. Define mitigation strategies
+6. Review regularly as the system evolves